ios-public-workshops/NewsFetcherWorkshops/Workshop4/Workshop4-Delightful.md

     <img src="images/simulator_navigation_bar_default.png" height="600"  title="Navigation bar has default look" alt="Navigation bar has default look">

-1. Start by adding the image [navigation-bar-title](./navigation-bar-title.pdf) to your `Assets.xcassets` folder in Xcode.
+1. Start by adding the image [navigation-bar-title](./navigation-bar-title.pdf) to the `Assets.xcassets` folder in Xcode.
 Once added, drag the image from the `1x` space to the `2x` space.
 This is because our image is provided at double size.

     ![Animation showing an image being dragged from project and dropped into Assets.xcassets on Xcode](images/xcode_add_navigation_title_image.gif)